-- All MICS volunteers must complete volunteer training and renew each year. - All MICS volunteers are subject to criminal background checks. - Volunteers must sign in at the office when entering the building and wear a name badge while volunteering.
+- All MICS volunteers must complete volunteer training and renew each year. - All MICS volunteers are required to complete criminal background checks prior to volunteering. - Volunteers must sign in at the office when entering the building and wear a name badge while volunteering.